Biden: Trump diagnosis is ‘bracing reminder’ of virus stakes

 Biden has taken a low-key approach to in-person campaigning, largely keeping a thinner schedule of small, socially distanced events and adhering closely to state and local public health recommendations regarding masks.
 Meanwhile, Trump has proceeded with large in-person rallies where attendees often go maskless, and he regularly mocks Biden’s decision to wear a mask in public.

-The contrast between the two candidates was made even starker Friday as the president laid low in the White House before leaving for the military hospital.
+The contrast between the two candidates was made even starker Friday as the president lay low in the White House before leaving for the military hospital.
 Trump confirmed the results of his test in an early Friday morning tweet, leaving much of Washington scrambling to assess the potential fallout, with little clarity on who in the administration may have been exposed and who had been tested.

-Meanwhile Biden, who spent 90 minutes on stage with Trump in their Tuesday debate, went forward with a planned event in Michigan on Friday afternoon after testing negative.
+Meanwhile, Biden, who spent 90 minutes on stage with Trump in their Tuesday debate, went forward with a planned event in Michigan on Friday afternoon after testing negative.

+His running mate, California Sen. Kamala Harris, also tested negative for the virus and held planned events Friday, a fundraiser with former President Barack Obama and a drive-in rally in Las Vegas.
+Throughout the day, she mentioned Trump’s diagnosis only once — during the fundraiser, where she offered her “deepest prayers” for the president and his wife.
+She made no mention of the development during her later event in Las Vegas.

 Some Democrats were careful to avoid gloating over Trump’s diagnosis after his consistent flouting of health guidelines, aware of political implications of being seen as celebrating the president’s illness.
 New York Rep. Alexandria Ocasio-Cortez, a leading progressive figure, called news of the president’s infection “tragic.”